Pre-Retirees & Retirees

 Retirement Plan Fees: I’m paying how much to who for what?

-In 2007 and 2011, AARP conducted surveys in an effort to understand just how much 401(k) participants knew about the fees associated with their retirement plans.
+AARP conducted surveys in an effort to understand just how much 401(k) participants knew about the fees associated with their retirement plans.
 The results were alarming and showed a wide discrepancy between savers’ expectations and the reality of their 401(k) plan costs.
 Do 401(k) retirement plans charge fees?
 The first survey found that 71% of participants believed they didn’t pay any 401(k) fees at all.
-Another 6% said they didn’t know
+Another 6% said they didn’t know if they paid fees

 Read More »